 - W2 Forms

 🎉 Emoticons received will show up in the inbox/outbox and in notifications.
-You are able to send emoticons by simply pasting or inserting a emoticon into a message.
-E.g. on a Mac you can use Command-Control-Space key combo to bring up a menu and insert an emoticon into an Auto Message, Message Template, or reply.
+You are able to send emoticons by simply pasting or inserting an emoticon into a message.
+E.g., on a Mac, you can use the Command-Control-Space key combo to bring up a menu and insert an emoticon into an Auto Message, Message Template, or reply.
 E.g. 🥳